-At EHCA, your student will be involved in our service program - Do Something 1:8.
-Do Something 1:8 is our school's service ministry based on Acts 1:8 - "... and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
+At EHCA, your student will be involved in our school -wide service program - Do Something.
+Do Something is our school's service ministry based on Acts 1:8 - "... and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
 The goal is to give students the opportunity to share God's love by serving others in practical ways.
 Parent volunteers are welcomed on all of our projects.

-Preschool and elementary students serve with their classes and families as opportunities arise.
+Students serve with their classes and families as opportunities arise.
 Our students have volunteered at Ronald McDonald House, Roadrunner Food Bank and Joy Junction, Blue Star Mothers.
 During the holiday season we collect items for ministries such as the Samaritan's Purse-Operation Christmas Child, Albuquerque Christian Children’s Home, individual families in need and businesses/organizations that focus on children with special needs.

-Volunteering at local ministries such as Meals on Wheels; Albuquerque Rescue Mission; Love, Inc.; and Reload Love, Blue Star Mothers and Albuquerque Christian Children’s Home.
+- Volunteering at local ministries such as Meals on Wheels; Albuquerque Rescue Mission; Love, Inc.; and Reload Love, Blue Star Mothers and Albuquerque Christian Children’s Home.

 Judea: This was the area surrounding Jerusalem and represents New Mexico to us.
-Sixth through eighth grade students have the opportunity once a year to participate in a service project located somewhere outside the Albuquerque area.
 These projects help ministries that are sharing God’s love in our state.
 They are scheduled during the school year and may include an overnight stay.
 Our New Mexico projects have included:

 Samaria: For us, this neighboring area represents the United States of America.
-Seventh and eighth grade students are invited to serve on a longer mission trip once a year.
-The location of the trip will alternate yearly between the United States and an international destination.
 These projects are designed to let the students grow in sharing God’s love in the midst of new and challenging experiences.
 Students have traveled to Phoenix, Arizona and served in the following ways:

 - Planned and played games with economically challenged children at neighborhood outreach centers